abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/e2e-tests-in-clojure-with-testcontainers.md

   (.stop server))
 ```

-And a component for webdriver that we can use just in test system:
+And a component for webdriver that we can enable just in test system:

 *test/app/webdriver.clj*
 ```clojure